JarrodBurns/CellarDoor/readme.md

 In order to run automatically, CellarDoor will register a task with Windows Task Scheduler named "CellarDoor File Backup".
 This will happen at the time you specify in *settings.json > GO_TIME*

 ## Dependencies
+CellarDoor requires Python to run.
+If you do not have it installed on your machine, you can download the latest version [here](https://www.python.org/downloads/).

 - Python 3.7
 - Win 7